Creating Locations

 To track inventory items by location, you must enable the Multi-Location Inventory feature.
 For more information, see Multi-Location Inventory.
 The Multi-Location Inventory feature is required for NetSuite OneWorld using the Inventory feature.

-12. Check the Make Inventory Available in Web Store box if you want on-hand inventory stored at the location to be included in the total quantity available that is displayed in your Web store.
+12. Check the Make Inventory Available in Web Store box if you want on-hand inventory at the location to be included in the available quantity that is displayed in your Web store.

 Note:

-On existing location records, when you check this box or clear it and then click Save, the Locations in Queue page displays the locations that are currently processing.
+On existing location records, when you check or clear this box and click Save, the Locations in Queue page displays the locations that are currently processing.

-13. If you use the Multi-Location Inventory and Advanced Bin Management features, and want to use bins to track inventory at this location, check the Use Bins box.
+13. If you use Multi-Location Inventory and Advanced Bin Management and want to track inventory at this location with bins, check the Use Bins box.

 For more information, see Bin Management by Location.